 - The agent is now closing two transactions per month

 - It takes 45 hours of client time to get a deal under contract

 - The average commission is $10,200 (3% of the average home value of $340,000 in America)

 - The agent is working with Close Concierge and therefore pays $1,000 a month for unlimited, white-glove transaction support.

-As you can see in the graphic, the ROI of a transaction coordination (in this case Close Concierge) is significant and increases the more transactions closed.
+As you can see in the graphic, the ROI of a transaction coordination (in this case Close Concierge) is significant and increases the more real estate transactions closed.
 If you want to customize this calculation specific to your business, we have a transaction coordinator ROI calculator for you to try.

-If we compare the ROI of a flat-priced model (Close Concierge) to a per-transaction model, you can see the ROI is significantly lower as the TC fees increase as the number of transactions increase.
+If we compare the ROI of a flat-priced model (Close Concierge) to a per-transaction model, you can see the ROI is significantly lower as the TC fees increase as the number of real estate transactions increase.